solidi/writing/haikus.md

 patched, on to the next

 new image service
-cross fingers cache will hold up
+fingers crossed cache will hold up
-million object serves
+billion object serves

 an ethernet cord
 stranded bandwidth perfection